Key Takeaways

 Hygiene in hotels typically involves a set of protocols designed to maintain cleanliness and prevent the spread of germs and diseases throughout the establishment.
 This includes areas such as guest rooms, common areas, food services, and personal hygiene.

-Besides mentioning the cleaning, disinfecting, and sanitization procedures, these protocols also dictate the frequency, method, equipment, and products that must be used for each task.
+Besides mentioning the cleaning, disinfecting, and sanitization procedures, these hotel cleanliness protocols also dictate the frequency, method, equipment, and products that must be used for each task.
 The hospitality hygiene protocols are designed based on the guidelines and recommendations of the relevant health authorities and industry standards, and they must be updated regularly.

-Importance of Hygiene in the Hotel Industry
+Importance of Hygiene and Sanitation in the Hotel Industry

 Guests expect a clean and safe environment.
 Failure to meet these expectations can attract negative reviews.
 Considering over 81% of travelers read reviews before booking their stays, poor ratings can affect your hotel’s bottom line and also damage its reputation.
 In some cases, they can even lead to penalties and lawsuits.